 Members do this by either questioning ministers (in the chamber or in writing) or requiring ministers to respond to debates on topical issues.
 Anyone can watch the chamber at work during question time.
-Entry is free and you can watch online.
+Entry is free and you can also watch online.

 The 30-minute question time takes place at the start of business from Monday to Thursday.
 A maximum of four questions directed at the government are posed by members.
 Once the government spokesperson has answered the initial question there is a chance for a short exchange of related, or ‘supplementary' questions.
 The government spokesman must answer each one.

 Answers (in writing) to written questions should be provided within two weeks and are published in Lords Hansard reports.